 - Schedule a full 4-hour slot game on Saturday: Run an experience-required (which the intro game would satisfy) 4-hour session on Saturday that incorporates a more complex scenario (e.g. Death Race) and more vehicles (two per player).
 Since we (and our players) are still learning the game, I’d keep it to an “advanced beginner” style of play.
 Over time though, I could see this building into a biannual tradition

 - Reserve a sizeable table/space: We played in a hotel conference room with a large, long table.
 It was ideal for Gaslands Refueled, and I’ll be sure to ask for a space like that again at the next con.

 - Research vehicle stat sheets holders: There are a variety of templates for 3D printing holders for the vehicle stat sheets.
 In addition to looking cool and giving players a place to put the die that tracks their current gear, they help keep things organized.

 - Mods, mods, mods!
 I’d love to take the time to come up with more thematic vehicles and props.
 There are 3D templates for weapons, battering rams, and other enhancements to give your Matchbox cars more of a post-apocalyptic sort of feel.

-- Design a race track: It’d be great to come up with a nice looking, post-apocolyptic race track with interesting terrain and challenging obstacles.
-A plain conference room table is fine, but having a themed battle field would add to everyone’s emersion and excitement.
+- Design a race track: It’d be great to come up with a nice looking, post-apocalyptic race track with interesting terrain and challenging obstacles.
+A plain conference room table is fine, but having a themed battle field would add to everyone’s immersion and excitement.